Iltotore/ManaDrop/README.md

 # Description
 ManaDrop is a Gradle plugin designed to help Minecraft developers.
-It help automatising some tasks and make project more portable.
+It helps to automatise some tasks and makes projects more portables.

 # Features
-Here is main features of this plugin.
+Here are main features of this plugin.
 For more details about them, check the [wiki](https://github.com/Iltotore/ManaDrop/wiki/)

 ## General
 - [Dependency and Repository shortcuts](https://github.com/Iltotore/ManaDrop/wiki/General-features#dependency-and-repository-shortcuts)